 Where to buy Skates?

-Beginner Skates: Olympia Sports, Play It Again Sports (new and used), Replay Sports (used), Dicks – call ahead whether they actually have figure skates in stock; or online at Dicks, Sears or L.L.Bean
+Beginner Skates: Play It Again Sports (new and used), Replay Sports (used), at the Pro-Shop of the Cairns Arena in South Burlington, Dicks – call ahead whether they actually have figure skates in stock; or online at Dicks, Sears or L.L.Bean

-Intermediate and Advanced Skates: Play It Again Sports (used), Lake Placid Skate Shop; check out this website with some information on which models to choose
+Intermediate and Advanced Skates: Play It Again Sports (used), at the Pro-Shop of the Cairns Arena in South Burlington, Lake Placid Skate Shop; check out this website with some information on which models to choose

 How to swap Skates?